Merck/matcher/README.md

 # Quick Start <a id="quick_start"></a>

+Clone this repository, and the mmpdb submodule (with `git submodule init` and `git submodule update`).

-Clone this repository, navigate to the parent matcher directory, then execute:
+Navigate to the parent matcher directory, then execute:

 ```
 docker-compose up